josieparis/guppy_balancing_selection/ballermix_scans/README.md

 #For B2 DAF first get the derived allele frequencies:

+get_derived_freq.sh

-#Then get genome wide spectrum files for all populations
+#then get genome wide spectrum files for all populations

 get_spec.sh